Beyond Likes: How Normative Feedback Complements Engagement Signals on Social Media: Conclusion

 More broadly, our findings point to new possibilities for proactive content moderation and platform governance.
 Instead of relying exclusively on reactive removals or manual reviews, platforms could shift toward nudging mechanisms that guide user behavior upstream, prior to harmful or low-quality content gaining traction.
 Expert-informed feedback, presented with care, offers one such scalable and interpretable intervention.
 Integrating such approaches into content recommendation, comment ranking, or participatory review systems may help platforms balance openness with normative goals like truthfulness, civility, and deliberative quality.

 By clarifying how different types of feedback shape user decisions, this research lays a foundation for developing more value-aligned, cognitively supportive social systems.
-Future work may build on these findings by exploring adaptive, personalized feedback strategies, conducting longitudinal field studies, and extending these insights to diverse content domains.
+Future work could build on these findings through longitudinal and real-world evaluations, as well as by exploring alternative definitions and designs of normative feedback.

 \UseRawInputEncoding